-3. Motivate the discussion Why your debt ratio matters...
+3. Motivate the discussion

 - Every business, small or large, private or public, has to choose a mix of debt and equity to fund it's operations. - It is possible that there exists a mix of debt and equity that is best for each business, and that the mix could be different for different businesses. - If such a mix exists, we should try to find it even though we may be constrained by internal and external factors from moving to that mix.